No Comments

 “This has led to a rise in vulnerability discovery and disclosure.
 We align with CISA’s statement that responsible identification and disclosure of CVEs is ‘a sign of a healthy code analysis and testing community,’” Ivanti stated.

 This follows the widespread exploitation of several Ivanti zero-day vulnerabilities in recent years.
-Since December 2023, Ivanti VPN appliances have been targeted by attackers using exploits that chain the CVE-2024-21887 command injection and CVE-2023-46805 authentication bypass flaws.
+Since December 2023, Ivanti VPN appliances have been targeted by attackers.
+They are using exploits that chain the CVE-2024-21887 command injection and CVE-2023-46805 authentication bypass flaws.

-The company also warned of a third zero-day vulnerability, a server-side request forgery bug (CVE-2024-21893), which came under mass exploitation in February, allowing attackers to bypass authentication on vulnerable ICS, IPS, and ZTA gateways.
+The company also warned of a third zero-day vulnerability, a server-side request forgery bug (CVE-2024-21893), which came under mass exploitation in February.
+It allowed attackers to bypass authentication on vulnerable ICS, IPS, and ZTA gateways.

 Ivanti reports that over 7,000 partners and more than 40,000 companies globally use its products to manage IT assets and systems.